Himangshu205/HackInverse-0.5-project/README.md

 Statistics update instantly to reflect user progress.

-📸 Screenshots

-(Add screenshots of the app here)

-Home / Hero Section

-Habit Tracker Section

-Stats & Completed Habits

-🎯 Purpose of the Project
+# 🎯 Purpose of the Project

 The goal of HabitPro is to demonstrate how core web technologies can be used to build a real-world, functional application.
 The project focuses on:

-Simplicity
+- Simplicity

-User experience
+- User experience

-Clean UI design
+- Clean UI design

-Practical JavaScript usage
+- Practical JavaScript usage

-This project was developed as part of a hackathon / academic submission.
+- This project was developed as part of a hackathon / academic submission.

 🔮 Future Enhancements